Chewing on Reviewing With a Stellar Quote From Max Perkins

 Picture them as toothless, rabid jackals, like I do.

-Here is a quote from Max Perkins to Ernest Hemingway:
+Here is a quote from Max Perkins to Ernest Hemingway about critics:

 "It would be a pretty thing if the very significance of so original a book should be disregarded because of the howls of a lot of cheap, prurient, moronic yappers."